Skip navigation

 Overfishing around the Galapagos Islands

 Galapagos is home to some of the most environmentally sensitive waters on the planet.
-New species of fish, shark and mollusc have recently been discovered in the waters surrounding the Islands.
+New species of fish, shark and mollusc are still being discovered in the waters surrounding the Islands.
 This indicates that there may still be lots of other new marine species in the waters surrounding Galapagos that we have yet to discover.
 Overfishing in the waters surrounding Galapagos combined with changes to the marine climate has led to the destruction of the majority of the coral reefs in the Archipelago, many of which had existed for hundreds of years.

 The impact of overfishing on sharks in Galapagos

 Some forms of overfishing, for example the overfishing of sharks, have led to the upset of entire marine ecosystems.
-Between 2009 and 2017, the Galapagos National Park (GNP) captured 19 illegal fishing boats in the Galapagos Marine Reserve (GMR).
+Between 2009 and 2017, the Galapagos National Park Directorate (GNPD) captured 19 illegal fishing boats in the Galapagos Marine Reserve.
 The waters surrounding the Islands are home to one of the highest concentrations of sharks in the world and they are usually the main target of illegal boats, harvested solely for their fins to fulfil the high demand for shark fin soup in Asia.
-In 2017, the GNP captured an illegal Ecuadorian fishing boat which contained a total of 156 individual sharks, and a Chinese fishing boat which contained over 6,000 individual sharks.
+In 2017, the GNPD captured an illegal Ecuadorian fishing boat which contained a total of 156 individual sharks, and a Chinese fishing boat which contained over 6,000 individual sharks.

 Whale shark monitoring